This Article Is About The Waiting Period After Foreclosure To Qualify For Mortgage

 Conventional Loans have different guidelines on Waiting Period Requirements if one has mortgage/mortgages part of their Chapter 7 Bankruptcy.

-- The waiting period is four years from the discharged date of the Chapter 7 Bankruptcy.
+- The waiting period is four years from the discharged date of Chapter 7 Bankruptcy

-- The borrower cannot reaffirm the mortgage after the Chapter 7 Bankruptcy.
-The foreclosure/deed in lieu/short sale needs to be finalized.
+- The borrower cannot reaffirm the mortgage after the Chapter 7 Bankruptcy

-- However, there is no waiting period requirements after the foreclosure, deed in lieu of foreclosure, or short sale.
+- However, there are no waiting period requirements after the foreclosure, deed in lieu of foreclosure, or short sale

-- The foreclosure/deed in lieu/short sale can be recorded several years later and has no impact with the waiting period.
+- The foreclosure/deed in lieu/short sale can be recorded several years later and has no impact on the waiting period

 Due to this special Fannie Mae/Freddie Mac guidelines on Waiting Period with Mortgage/Mortgages Part of Chapter 7 Bankruptcy, there are many times where a mortgage borrower may qualify for a conventional loan but not government loans.